Are You Free?

 When I was young and learning to surf youngsters used to watch and copy the best so the sport never really changed.
 But these days surfers, skateboarders, BMX bikers, snowboarders and freestyle skiers are creating their own rules as they go along.
 It’s exciting to watch and constantly changing and evolving.

 Learning to ski so called ‘correctly’ can be a good thing in the early stages.
 Learning the nuts and bolts first.
 Doing the basics correctly then adapting them in a ‘free’ manner at a later stage.
 But ‘freedom’ often fails to materialise at a later stage.
-The yearn to ski correctly early on sticks with many skiers throughout their skiing career who can end up being restricted rather than free.
+The yearning to ski correctly early on sticks with many skiers throughout their skiing career who can end up being restricted rather than free.

 One way of helping you to be free but effective is to understand the difference between judged and measured sports.
 Judged is someones personal opinion, measured is fact.
 Imagine how far the great sporting stars I mentioned earlier would have got if their sport had been judged?
 Luckily now in some judged sports such as freestyle skiing along with park and pipe the judges are becoming as versatile as the skiers themselves and embracing individuality and innovation.